-Austin Toros (San Antonio Spurs’ D-League affiliate) center Marcus Cousin recently spent some time with the NBA’s Utah Jazz.
+Austin Toros (San Antonio Spurs’ D-League affiliate) center Marcus Cousin recently spent some time

 He was brought into Utah on a 10-day contract but was not offered another 10-day contract and returned to Austin to play with the Toros.